Jason-Yeom/TornDiscordBot/README.md

 # WIP

 # TornDiscordBot
-Ultimate TORN city API Discord Bot with a easy usage, Legal in torn city's automation rules. features include verification, banking, retaliation, ping, etc...
+A Simple TORN city API Discord Bot with a easy usage, Legal in torn city's automation rules.
+Used to call to torn api from discord, for monitoring

 # How to use
 - copy a file named `.env`, from `.env.example`